Yrueii/Midi-to-Mlog/README.md

 # Midi-to-Mlog
-convert midi files into JS Script which you can paste into the in-game's console to make and set codes of World Processor
+convert midi files into JS Script which you can paste into the in-game's console to make and set codes of World Processor or schematic code which you can paste directly into a schematic

 uses the new Play Sound instruction in BE